synnaxlabs/synnax/client/ts/api/client.api.md

     }
 }

+// Warning: (ae-missing-release-tag) "ontologyID" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const ontologyID: (key: Key) => ontology.ID;

+// Warning: (ae-missing-release-tag) "ontologyID" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const ontologyID_10: (key: DeviceKey) => ontology.ID;

+// Warning: (ae-missing-release-tag) "ontologyID" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const ontologyID_2: (key: Key_4) => ontology.ID;

+// Warning: (ae-missing-release-tag) "ontologyID" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const ontologyID_7: (key: Key_7) => ontology.ID;

+// Warning: (ae-missing-release-tag) "ontologyID" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const ontologyID_8: (key: TaskKey) => ontology.ID;

+// Warning: (ae-missing-release-tag) "ontologyID" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const ontologyID_9: (key: RackKey) => ontology.ID;

+// Warning: (ae-missing-release-tag) "openObservable" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const openObservable: <K, V>(client: framer.Client, setChannel: channel.Key | channel.Name, deleteChannel: channel.Key | channel.Name, codec: Decoder<K, V>) => Promise<Observable<K, V>>;

+// Warning: (ae-missing-release-tag) "PageOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type PageOptions = Omit<RetrieveOptions, "offset" | "limit">;

+// Warning: (ae-missing-release-tag) "ParamAnalysisResult" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type ParamAnalysisResult_3 = {
     single: true;